gsalzet/website_gsalzet/content/teaching/EFT-troll/index.md

 ---
-title: 'Master EFT: Study of low impact logging on the Manare Saut Lavillette site with a forest simulator'
+title: 'Msc project: Study of low impact logging on the Manare Saut Lavillette site with a forest simulator'
-summary: '1 semester project for M2 tropical forest ecology student about the coupling of rcontroll and LoggingLab.'
+summary: '1 semester project for Msc program in tropical forestry about the coupling of rcontroll and LoggingLab.'
 tags:
   - fth
 date: "2022-12-03"